eric-rosen/LeArmKinematics/README.md

 # Support
 If you have any questions, feel free to reach out to [Eric Rosen](https://eric-rosen.github.io).
 This library is intended to be open-source and free for all to use for any purposes without permission needed.

+# TODO
+- make `InteractiveVisualizer` take in a configuration
+- actually get correct measurements for the LeArm